 Yet, in this blog post… I’ll take you inside the airport lounge at Sabiha Gökçen Airport.
 But, there is a twist…

 The Airport Lounge At Sabiha Gökçen Airport

-So, when Max and I were having our shocking experience at the Qatar Airways check in counter for business class… I thought I’d double check with the Qatar Airways staff member, which airport lounge we could use.
+So, when Paul and I were having our shocking experience at the Qatar Airways check in counter for business class… I thought I’d double check with the Qatar Airways staff member, which airport lounge we could use.

 Then, he told us that we could use the ISG CIP Lounge.
 So, this was different to what was on the Qatar Airways website… where it was showing as the LGM Lounge.
 Yet, it wasn’t a big deal, we were just glad to be able to get on the flight!

 And, after our check in process with Qatar… they handed us a complimentary lounge pass each to use at the ISG Lounge.

 So, we were hoping that this lounge would be decent enough, and better than the one I’d read about.